nutella-framework/docs/protocol/nutella.location.md

 Receive update when a dynamic resource enter/exit the range

-` nutella.location.resource['rid'].notifyEnter ` set true for receiving update when a resource enter in the range
+` nutella.location.resource['rid'].notifyEnter ` set true on the static resource for receiving update when a dynamic resource enter in the range

-` nutella.location.resource['rid'].notifyExit ` set true for receiving update when a resource exit the range
+` nutella.location.resource['rid'].notifyExit ` set true on the static resource for receiving update when a dynamic resource exit the range

 Callback functions for receiving notifications